-If the property was acquired as a burial ground but remains unconsecrated and unused, please first ascertain that the Chancellor does not claim jurisdiction.
-If the Chancellor claims jurisdiction, the disposal cannot proceed under the CPM 2018: it will instead have to be authorised by a faculty.
+If the property was acquired as a burial ground but remains unconsecrated and unused, please first ascertain that the land is not within faculty jurisdiction.
+If it is, the disposal cannot proceed under the CPM 2018: it will instead have to be authorised by a faculty.